 Administrative and Management Services: BCCM’s significant experience allows us to tailor our services to meet each consortium’s chemical-specific needs.
-We emphasize that the services listed below are not comprehensive -- we are flexible and can provide additional support services, or adapt our support services, as may be required.
+We emphasize that the services listed below are comprehensive but not exhaustive — we are flexible and can provide additional or diminished support services to adapt our support services, as may be required.

 - Legal –